Skip to content

 Meeting correlation Overshow aligns detected meetings with calendar events by matching time windows so titles and attendees attach to the right session.

-Source labelling The source is tracked to distinguish local, Google, and Microsoft events for traceability.
+Source labelling The source is tracked to distinguish Google and Microsoft events for traceability.

 Desktop signals The app notifies the UI when a fresh sync completes.

-Settings surface Settings → Calendar: connect and disconnect providers, see status, and manage consent in one place.
+Settings surface Settings → Calendar: connect or reconnect providers, view status badges, and manage consent through the provider flow.

 Supported providers